AkshayanMohandas/vscode-live-scores/README.md

    - Ensure `footballLiveScores.enableCricket` is enabled (default: `true`)

 ### Step 4: Start Using

+**After configuring at least one API key**, you can start using the extension:

 1. **Open the Dashboard**
    - Click the status bar item, OR